AgnosPCB/documentation/docs/Inspection_workflow.md

 The Agnospcb Inspection tool software will **“compare”** the photograph of your **REFERENCE** circuit/panel (“golden sample”) with all the photos you will take of the circuit to be inspected (photos to “ANALYZE“)

+!!! danger "Important"
+    **For OFFLINE units only:** Ensure to periodically make backups of your images and free up hard disk space, as this may cause the computer to crash if it does not have enough free space.

 !!!warning "Important"
     We recommend you to visit our [tips](Tips.md) section before taking your first image.